Skip to main content

 Core Rationale

-To achieve true service decoupling, which is the foundation for building a system that is inherently resilient, scalable, and extensible.
+To achieve decoupling between request handling and durable background work, which is the foundation for a system that stays resilient, scalable, and extensible under load.

 Detailed Justification